kailash-manasarovar/statement/docs/timeline/2024/november.md

 - The account details show sniffing dogs (Cano Lopez) and have a clear reference to death: RIP.

 ![Account details have RIP and sniffing dogs](../../content/images/threats/image_123655411.JPG)

-### Hackers seem to be annoyed

-- A direct message pops up: "Who's paying you?"

 ### Kidney health test